Open for harvest to patients, caregivers and community members this season

 Harvest sessions will begin in June immediately following each class.

 *Classes subject to change.
-You must attend the class prior to harvesting from the garden.
+You may attend class as your schedule permits, but you must attend the class prior to harvesting from the garden.

 July 4, There will be no class or harvesting this week